vincent-smith309/NPCplusplus/README.md

 I have plans to add a "random backstory and appearance generator" that will drop a paragraph about the npcs looks and backstory.

+.exe in output folder haven't compiled it on linux yet but if you do I'd appreciate it

 ## If you want to donate please contact me on Discord: thefool309#9194